FuelLabs/fuel-indexer/docs/src/getting-started/quickstart.md

 With our indexer deployed, we should be able to query for newly indexed data after a few seconds.

-Head over to your local [indexer playground](http://127.0.0.1:29987/api/playground/my_project/hello_indexer) and paste in this simple GraphQL query.
+Head over to your local [indexer playground](http://127.0.0.1:29987/api/playground/my_project/hello_indexer) and paste in this GraphQL query.
 You should be able to get back transaction data from the beta-3 testnet!

 ```graphql
 query {